 Conclusion

 As we move forward, the key will be balancing the incredible utility of thermoplastics with responsible production, use, and recycling.
-By understanding these materials, we can make more informed choices and contribute to a more sustainable future.
+By understanding these materials, including the difference between thermoplastics and thermosetting plastics, we can make more informed choices and contribute to a more sustainable future.
+The answer to “what is thermoplastic used for?” is truly “almost everything.”